 In summary, following a reasonable successful battle on Day 1, Lee concocted militarily defensible plans of attack over the course of the next two days.
 Pickett’s frontal assault followed somewhat logically to the failure Longstreet’s Day 2 flank attack.
 I repeat that Lee’s plan for that attack was simply driven off the rails by Sickles’ decision to move his corps forward.
 That was not an actual failure on Lee’s part except not to have detected and perhaps even more adequately reacted to that unexpected development.
 Could the earlier employment of Anderson have circumvented and somewhat negated Sickles’ position and disruption of Longstreet’s attack plan?
-The simple fact that Lee himself was not noted to be present on the battlefield for most if not all of Day 2 could be his worst failure of that day.
-Anderson was not about to act to alter Lee’s plan without Lee’s direct intervention via Hill of course.
+The simple fact that Lee himself was not noted to be present on the battlefield for most if not all of Day 2 could be his worst failure.
+Anderson was not about to act to alter Lee’s plan without Lee’s direct intervention via Hill.
 In short, the plans were not necessarily flawed, the execution was severely lacking.
 Thwarting those plans was where Meade and his subordinates excelled; resulting in a win.

 1. Had he deployed Anderson’s Division on Day 1 as proposed in Section 28.